The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Total Program Credits: 52

-Students enrolled in the Master of Science in Educational Psychology must change to the 6-week calendar track upon completion of all 10-week track psychology coursework.
+Students enrolled in the Master of Science in Educational Psychology must change to the 10-week A, B, or C track upon completion of all 6-week D track education coursework.

 This course explores the various issues of student diversity and challenges students to examine and define their own educational experiences with regard to culture and ethnicity, socioeconomic class, race, gender, religion, language, learning style, and exceptionality.
 Particular emphasis will be placed on the practical implications of diversity issues in classroom practice.